-Successful memory-chip entrepreneur and wife Lata Krishnan-Shah focus philanthropy on education, at-risk youth and economic empowerment for Indians.
+Successful memory-chip entrepreneurs Ajay and Lata Krishnan-Shah focus philanthropy on education, at-risk youth and economic empowerment for Indians.

 Early investor in Google and former exec at Netscape and Amazon; major focus on education, both in the U.S. and in India, where he grew up.

-Computer networking technology innovator and wife Donna Dubinsky have supported various tech-related causes in education and culture, as well as the environment and health.
+Computer networking technology innovator and wife Donna Dubinsky support tech-related causes in education and culture, Jewish causes, the environment, and health.

 Business software entrepreneur, founder of Siebel Systems.
 Engages in what he calls "catalytic philanthropy."
-Gives to education, fighting drug abuse, and stem cell research.
+Gives to energy research, education, fighting drug abuse, and stem cell research.